mohammadhumzah/100-days-of-code-Humzah/log.md

 **Today's Progress**: Went through another short on boolean expressions and how to use AND OR NOT  and how to combine them together to write better code. even coded a better version of game recommender.

 **Thoughts** Still making mistakes on syntax need to be more mindful of that and above all need to study for longer period of time. i need to find time.

+### Day 5: March 18, Tuesday

+Didnt code yesterday due to a function.

+**Today's Progress**: Solved a problem of psrt one based on conditionals. need to revise stuff more

+**Thoughts**: NEED TO SPEND MORE TIME else this just sounds like a hobby.